o-snow/QSM_TiltCorrection/README.md

 Tools for NIfTI and ANALYZE image (https://uk.mathworks.com/matlabcentral/fileexchange/8797-tools-for-nifti-and-analyze-image) for inputting the correct nifti structure into the `Parameters` struct.

+Please ensure the inputted image is in the standard orientation, using <fslreorient2std> if required (https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Orientation%20Explained).

 ## Usage

 Parameters struct is used for this function.
 The struct must have the following fields: